emmihr/pyralite/README.md

 # pyralite
 Quick JavaScript addon to shorthand some web development stuff.
+This branch is prone to having errors and weird behaviors.

 ## Usage
 ```html